rvm/rvm/README.md

 Homepage and more info: https://rvm.io/

-## Installation
+## Installing RVM

 ### Ubuntu

-RVM have dedicated Ubuntu package, so all you need is to run to install stable version of RVM:
+RVM have dedicated Ubuntu package, so please follow instructions posted here: https://github.com/rvm/ubuntu_rvm

-`apt-get install rvm`

-If you need a different (newer) version of RVM, check [Upgrading](#upgrading) section below.
+If you need a different (newer) version of RVM, after installing base version of RVM check the [Upgrading](#upgrading) section below.

 ### Any other operating system